MAHASHANA/AGV-with-ROS/README.md

 2. Industrial automation for forklifts and small container movers.

 3. For military purpose.
 TO tarck and give point cloud data (2d&3d) using LIDARS and produce visula maps.

+BLOCK DIAGRAM:

+The Arduino mega and RP lidar communicate with ROS using ROS serial communication.
+The SLAM(Simultaneous Localisation And Mapping ) can be achieved in 3 mapping methods:
+1. G-mapping
+2. Hector mapping
+3. Cartography
+In this rover, we will be using SLAM based on G-mapping.

+I worked on G-mapping and Hector mapping in 2D lidar and LOAM technique in 3D lidar(livox-mid40).